api-platform/docs/core/dto.md

  As stated in [the general design considerations](design.md), in most cases [the DTO pattern](https://en.wikipedia.org/wiki/Data_transfer_object) should be implemented using an API Resource class representing the public data model exposed through the API and [a custom data provider](data-providers.md).
 In such cases, the class marked with `@ApiResource` will act as a DTO.

-However, it's sometimes useful to use a specific class to represent and manipulate the input or the output related to a resource.
-It's what enable API Platform's DTO mechanism and data transformers.
+However, it's sometimes useful to use a specific class to represent the input or output data structure related to an operation.

 ## Specifying an Input or an Output Data Representation